Welcome Health Science 436!

 The Goals of this Library session are:

-- Know your assignment - write an 8 page paper with a minimum of 4 peer reviewed articles cited APA 6th
+- Know your assignment - write a lesson plan with a minimum of 4 peer reviewed articles cited APA 6th

 - Learn how to create a search strategy -view Oviatt's latest video Research Therapy:Search Strategies at: